 The gelatine layer of a photographic negative or print is subject to swelling in water, particularly as the temperature increases, making it subject to damage during handling.
 If the temperature rises too

-between 3 and 5 (depending on the hardening agent utilized).
+at a pH between 3 and 5 (depending on the hardening agent utilized).
 Little or no hardening can take place in an alkaline environment.
 Hardening agents are often added to the fixing bath, particularly for

 film, in the form of the salts of chromium or aluminum (chrome alum or potassium alum).
 Organic agents, such as tannic acid or formaldehyde are also effective.
-Formaldehyde in particular is often recommended for use prior to high
+Formaldehyde in particular is often recommended for use

 The precise mechanism of gelatine hardening is not fully understood, but it is believed to be the result of crosslinking between the long chains of protein molecules (polypeptide chains) that make up

-crosslinking prevents swelling and increases the melting point of the gelatine.
+gelatine.
+This crosslinking prevents swelling and increases the melting point of the gelatine.